 Emotional coping skills help children manage feelings that are common, but still uncomfortable.
-These include emotions like fear, anger, sadness, and disappointment.
+Feelings like uncertainty, worry, anger and sadness can't just be ignored.

-A secure and loving family and a positive learning environment supports children and teenagers to develop their own emotional coping skills.
-Positive interactions and guidance help children learn to express and manage strong emotions in appropriate ways.
-Handling difficult emotions is a key life skill – one that all parents and caregivers can support children and teenagers to develop.
+There are many positive ways to support emotional coping skills.
+Children can learn to express and manage worry and other strong emotions in healthy ways.
+Handling difficult emotions is a key life skill.
+It's something all parents and caregivers can support children and teenagers to develop.

 Read the blog on this hot topic:

 Children need to be loved and cared for, and shielded from genuine danger and harm.
 They need to have parents involved in their lives.
 At the same time, too much of this can rob kids of confidence in their ability to handle challenges.
-They can come to rely on their parents instead of developing independence.
-And if they never learn how to cope with strong emotions, they will struggle in adulthood.
+They can end up relying on their parents instead of growing more independent.
+And if they never learn how to cope with uncertainty and uncomfortable emotions, they will struggle in adulthood.
 Parents can get the balance right, and support coping skills, by making positive changes.

 Read more articles on this hot topic: